Elfsetup/elfsetup/README.md

 A Simple Fast Standalone Installer for Elementary OS.
 -----------------------------------------------------

-Linstaller can create a standalone distribution file for Elementary OS for all binary executables and your config and database files.
+Nixsetup can create a standalone distribution file for Elementary OS for all binary executables and your config and database files.